 Opening of the Final Conference on the Arms Trade Treaty (New York, March 18 to 28, 2013)

-The draft treaty – which covers the seven categories of the UN Register on Conventional Arms as well as small arms and light weapons, ammunition, parts and components – aims to establish a certain number of criteria by which states will assess arms transfer applications: a ban on transfers likely to contribute to war crimes, acts of genocide or violations of international commitments and Security Council embargos; consideration of risks associated with violations of human rights or international humanitarian law; consideration of the risk of corruption in transactions and the risk of diversion into the illicit market.
+The draft treaty – which covers the seven categories of the UN Register on Conventional Arms as well as small arms and light weapons, ammunition, parts and components – aimed to establish a certain number of criteria by which states will assess arms transfer applications: a ban on transfers likely to contribute to war crimes, acts of genocide or violations of international commitments and Security Council embargos; consideration of risks associated with violations of human rights or international humanitarian law; consideration of the risk of corruption in transactions and the risk of diversion into the illicit market.